Beyond Multiple Choice: Verifiable OpenQA for Robust Vision-Language RFT

-• A new framework named ReVeL (Rewrite and Verify by LLM) has been proposed to enhance the evaluation of multiple-choice question answering (MCQA) by transforming questions into open-form formats while maintaining verifiability.
-This approach aims to address the limitations of traditional MCQA, which can lead to unreliable accuracy metrics due to answer guessing behaviors during reinforcement fine-tuning (RFT).
+- A new framework called ReVeL (Rewrite and Verify by LLM) has been proposed to enhance the multiple-choice question answering (MCQA) format used in evaluating multimodal language models.
+This framework transforms MCQA into open-form questions while ensuring answers remain verifiable, addressing issues of answer guessing and unreliable accuracy metrics during reinforcement fine-tuning (RFT).

-• The introduction of ReVeL is significant as it seeks to improve the robustness of multimodal language models like Qwen2.5-VL by providing a more reliable evaluation method.
-By converting 20,000 MCQA examples for training, the framework aims to enhance the models' reasoning capabilities and overall performance in various tasks.
+- The introduction of ReVeL is significant as it aims to improve the robustness of language models like Qwen2.5-VL by converting 20,000 MCQA examples, thus potentially enhancing their performance and reliability in real-world applications.

 — via World Pulse Now AI Editorial System